-Annex B: Consequences of non-attendance or nonsubmission
+Annex B: Consequences of non-attendance or non-submission

-In the table below, 'assessment unit' can refer to a single examination, a submission, other exercise, or a combination of assessment items (e.g. an exam and a submission, a submission and a viva etc.), and 'University Examination' refers to all the assessment for the FPE, FHS, Part of an FHS, MSc, MSt, MPhil etc.
+In the table below, 'assessment unit' can refer to a single examination, a submission, other exercise, or a combination of assessment items (eg an exam and a submission, a submission and a viva etc, and 'University Examination' refers to all the assessment for the FPE, FHS, Part of an FHS, MSc, MSt, MPhil etc.

 'Technical fail' refers to a fail due to non-attendance at an examination or non-submission of an assessment which is not excused by the Proctors.
-'Academic fail' refers to fails decided by examiners on the basis of poor academic performance.
+'Academic fail' refers to a failing mark (any mark from 0 to below the pass threshold) for a piece of assessed work which has been attempted.